Pediatric optical coherence tomography (OCT) scan

 Optical coherence tomography (OCT) is a painless, simple way to detect certain diseases that affect a child’s vision.
-We make it easier for your child to undergo all the diagnostic tests they need by having our advanced equipment in one location.
+At Children's Health℠, we make it easier for your child to undergo all the diagnostic tests they need by having our advanced equipment in one location.

 OCT, or optical coherence tomography, is a type of imaging eye scan that uses light waves to produce images of the retina and optic nerve.
 The retina is a thin layer of tissue that lines the inside of the back of the eye.
 It receives and sends visual information to the brain through the optic nerve.